This article was last updated on Sept. 28, 2021.

 Although it sounds cliche, you can't put a price tag on your health — and regular exams play an important role in that.
 Plus, with your Wellmark health insurance plan, most preventive services are covered and may be covered at no cost at all to you.
 Just be sure to see an in-network provider and check your benefits before receiving services.

-To see a list of preventive services your plan covers at no cost to you, register or log in to myWellmark®.
+Register or log in to myWellmark® and review your coverage list to see a list of preventive services your plan covers Secure Site at no cost to you.

 "I'm healthy, so I don't need to go to the doctor."